SebastianFL25/taskmanagement/README.md

 The API is implemented using the Django rest framework for creating microservices.
 A sqlite3 database is used to store task and user information.
 The API also has a Swagger documentation for ease of use.

+Requeriments

+Before using the project, create an .env file inside the settings folder.
+Download the requirements with the command (pip install requirements).

 How to use the API

 The API can be used through HTTP and JSON calls.
 The available operations are: